Arches Brewing Winter’s Night is back for a second time this year. The brewery first debut this beer as a winter seasonal back in February.

 This dark German-style lager dates back centuries.
 From Arches: A traditional lager that is best characterized by its striking dark color and a strong malt flavor.
 It is complemented by an elusive, light mouthfeel which offers a clean, crisp finish.

-12-ounce cans of Arches Brewing Winter’s Night will be available when the brewery opens on February 8th.
+12-ounce cans of Arches Brewing Winter’s Night are now available at the brewery and in distribution as a seasonal release.

 Availability: 12oz Cans, Draft.